FP-Mission/FS/README.md

-# 05_FS - F' CHESS Flight software
+# FS - F' Flight software

 This is the main repository of the CHESS flight software.
 It uses the [NASA F' framework](https://github.com/nasa/fprime).